tensorfactory/PiFaceCam/README.md

 **Details:**

 [1] Callback function will receive a dictionary containing facial recognition information "data_dict".
 This function will be called once every frame.
 Ideally, any processing activities in this function should complete before the next frame arrives or else the next frame will be ignored.
-An example of a callback function is as below.<br\>
+Below is an example of callback function.
 ```
 def example_callback_function(data_dict):
     returned_image_np  = data_dict["image"]